SimonHarte/SpartanGrid/README.md

 }
 ```

-> You can optimise the output css by wrapping all your layouts in the media queries once and define the viewport
+> You can optimise the output css by wrapping all your layouts with media queries once to reduce duplication of media
-dependent styles to reduce duplication of media queries in the css, but this is probably harder to maintain.
+ query definitions in the css, but this is probably harder to maintain.

 ## Advanced Usage